Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Discussion and Perspectives

+We obtain informative results at $z\sim0.3$ thanks to the UVCANDELS F275W depth and angular resolution.
+Our galaxies are all star-forming, predominantly spirals, similar to those seen across a wide range of redshifts \citep{Kuhn2024}.

+Where previous low-redshift resolved surveys \citep[i.e.][]{Feldmann2011,ErrozFerrer2019,Pessa2021} reached sub-kiloparsec scales, we resolve structures down to four pixels, corresponding to $\approx 0.45$ kpc for the lowest-$z$ galaxies and on average $\approx 0.5$ kpc for high-SNR $z\sim0.3$ galaxies.
+This resolution is comparable to pixel-by-pixel SED fitting with \texttt{piXedfit} \citep{Abdurrouf2022a, Abdurrouf2022} and to the pixel-scale region sizes in \cite{Abdurrouf2025} using simulated Euclid data.

+As improved instruments and observatories push the boundary of what is considered “local,” the “semi-resolved” universe will similarly expand.
+Photometric SED fitting is an economical way to obtain galaxy properties, and spatially resolved SED fitting, as in this work \citep[see also][]{Cook2020, Abdurrouf2022a, Mehta2023, Abdurrouf2025}, demonstrates that photometry alone can yield meaningful results when IFU or spectroscopic data are unavailable.
+This approach is particularly valuable in preparation for upcoming large surveys with Euclid, Roman, and Rubin.

-We found we could recover properties for regions in our galaxies that were consistent with the observations and used the SFHs reconstructed for each region to provide a temporal component to the spatially resolved SEDs to track the evolution of each region within the galaxy.
-We were unconvinced that we could recover a reliable SFH for any given region beyond 1 Gyr lookback time due to effects such as stellar mixing, but expect that beyond that the region should revert to the median SFH of the galaxy.
-We applied that cutoff regardless of region size, but further analysis using simulations will be able to better constrain limitations placed on resolved SFH reconstruction from stellar mixing across different areas and timescales.
+We recovered properties for galaxy regions consistent with observations and used reconstructed SFHs to add a temporal component to the spatially resolved SEDs, tracking each region’s evolution.
+We judged SFHs beyond a 1 Gyr lookback time for individual regions unreliable because of stellar mixing and assumed they revert to the galaxy’s median SFH at earlier times.
+We applied this cutoff to all regions, but simulations will better constrain how stellar mixing limits resolved SFH reconstruction across different areas and timescales.
+This is particularly important since SFHs from spatially resolved can be biased by stellar mixing and migration \citep[see][]{Minchev2025}.